jponko/HF-Clothesline-Antenna-and-Controller/README.md

 #### Motor Control with Rotary Encoder
 ![MotorControl](encoder.jpg)

-The TCST2103-photo interrupters used as a quadrature encoder.
+The TCST2103-photo interrupters used as a quadrature position encoder.

 ![MotorControl](mc-cover.jpg)

 ![MotorControl](mc-front.jpg)